clk-project/clk/README.md

 Let's start with the classical hello world example.

 If you are here, you might already know click.
-Let's use its hello exemple as a start.
+Let's use its hello example as a start.

 Say you want to add a command to `clk`. `clk` is configured to import all the modules of the `clk_commands_perso` package.
 So start by creating this package and make it available.